Mobile App Development Cost in 2026: A Complete Pricing Guide for Businesses

 8–12 months

-CRM integrations, real-time data, AI features
+CRM integrations, real-time data, and AI features

 Enterprise app